Polish PM says chances of deal on EU COVID cash have 'slightly improved' | Politics

 - Poland

-Poland has made progress in talks with the European Commission on unblocking COVID-19 recovery funds, its prime minister said on Friday, adding that he believed an agreement could be reached.
+Poland has made progress in talks with the European Commission on unblocking COVID-19 recovery funds, its prime minister said on Friday, adding that he believed a deal could be reached.

-"I have belief in me, but I am not sure, that we can manage to agree with the European Commission in the coming weeks and sign the National Recovery Plan...The chances after today's talks have slightly improved," Mateusz Morawiecki told a press conference in Brussels broadcast by Polish television.
+Brussels has yet to approve Warsaw's National Recovery Plan, which is necessary to unblock the 36 billion euros ($40.89 billion) in funding, due to a dispute over judicial reforms the bloc says undermine the independence of the courts.
+"The chances after today's talks have slightly improved," Mateusz Morawiecki told a news conference in Brussels broadcast by Polish television, while stressing that it remained to be seen if an agreement could be forged in coming weeks.

+Morawiecki was speaking after meeting European Commission President Ursula von der Leyen earlier in the day.
+The Commission declined to comment on whether it shared Morawiecki's assessment that chances to unlock Poland's access to the EU recovery fund improved after the meeting.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)